JohnyCoolHD/RetroDisc-System/README.md

 * CD-ROM

-Loading times depend entirely on the speed of the storage device.
-Some games only load small files at a time while other games are loading big files ( It's not always proportional to the game size itself )
+Loading times depend primarily on the speed of the storage device.
+The actual impact varies from game to game, as some titles frequently load many small files while others rely on fewer but much larger files.
+Therefore, loading times are not always directly proportional to the overall game size

 ---